 Oscar- and Emmy-winning powerhouse actress Regina King, 49, directs a talky screen adaptation of Kemp Powers’ 2013 play, which imagines a fictional February 1964 night in Miami.
 Boxer Cassius Clay (Eli Goree), activist Malcolm X (Kingsley Ben-Adir), athlete Jim Brown (Aldis Hodge) and crooner Sam Cooke (Leslie Odom Jr.) gather, party and discuss what it meant, and what the obligations were, to be a successful Black man in ’60s America.

-Watch it: Amazon Prime
+Watch it: One Night in Miami, on Amazon Prime

 (NBC, Thursdays, 8 p.m.
 ET)